BurhanRaja/Java-Practice-Notes/start.md

 then

-10 will be collected in garbage collection and removed from the memory
+git 10 will be collected in garbage collection and removed from the memory